jnwatts/TorrentSync/readme.md

 ## TorrentSync

-PHP web UI + Python backend which reads the list of completed torrents from a Deluge daemon and allows the user to invoke rsync for a given entry
+Javscript frontend + Qt5 backend which uses info from a remote instance of Deluge to allow the user to invoke and track rsync transfers.

 ### License